Koenkk/zigbee2mqtt.io/docs/devices/TS0601_smart_air_house_keeper.md

 * `formaldehyd_calibration`: Calibrates the formaldehyd value (absolute offset), takes into effect on next report of device.
 The value must be a number.

+* `pm25_precision`: Number of digits after decimal point for pm25, takes into effect on next report of device.
+The value must be a number with a minimum value of `0` and with a with a maximum value of `3`

+* `pm25_calibration`: Calibrates the pm25 value (absolute offset), takes into effect on next report of device.
+The value must be a number.

 ## Exposes